Goodies You Can't Google

 I love being able to create fun kids projects that can help them explore their creativity, but gift giving on Father’s Day is a bit of a different ballgame when you are an adult trying to find presents for your dad.
 I know it can be tough to shop for Dad, so here are some of my favorite DIY Father’s Day projects for older children or adults to give their dads.

 Our printable doneness poster is a great wall hanging to pair with your DIY apron gift.
-This poster is fantastic reminder of how to tell when meat is medium rare (or medium or medium well), and creating a wall print means that you can hang it right next to your grill.
-Print it onto 11 x 17 card stock, or laminate it to make it weather-proof.
-Pint Glasses:
+This poster is a fantastic reminder of how to tell when meat is medium rare (or medium or medium well), and creating a wall print means that you can hang it right next to your grill.
+Print it onto 11 x 17 cardstock, or laminate it to make it weather-proof.

 If your dad is a beer drinker, he will appreciate this witty pint glass set.
 While some Father’s Day projects are heartwarming and sentimental, some are meant to (affectionately!) poke fun at Dad.
 These glasses read “World’s Okayest Dad” and “You Did Your Best” with nautical anchor and sailor’s knot designs that you can add to the glasses.
 Give these to dads who love a good joke with their IPA!